hp123789/NCIS_Webscrape/README.md

 The packages used are the following:
 * Spacy
-   Spacy is used for the majority of the natural language processing (NLP) at this time.
+  * Spacy is used for the majority of the natural language processing (NLP) at this time.
 It is used to detect entities (names, locations, organizations etc.) from the body of text found in news articles.
 Spacy provides options to use their preexisting language processing models or the user has the ability to train their own model.
 The script mostly uses the preexisting models but does use a custom drug entity extraction model as well.
 * Beautiful Soup
-⋅⋅⋅Beautiful Soup is the primary package used to scrape the web.
+  * Beautiful Soup is the primary package used to scrape the web.
 The package is used to collect Google search results as well as retrieving the text from the news articles.
 * Selenium
-⋅⋅⋅Although Beautiful Soup is used for most of the web scraping, Selenium is used when the webpage has a lot of Javascript elements or requires cookies.
+  * Although Beautiful Soup is used for most of the web scraping, Selenium is used when the webpage has a lot of Javascript elements or requires cookies.
 * Urllib
-⋅⋅⋅Urllib is used alongside Beautiful Soup in webscraping.
+  * Urllib is used alongside Beautiful Soup in webscraping.
 * Requests
-⋅⋅⋅Similar to Urllib, Requests is used with Beautiful Soup in webscraping.
+  * Similar to Urllib, Requests is used with Beautiful Soup in webscraping.
 * Google Cloud API
-⋅⋅⋅The Google Cloud API is used only for translation purposes at this time converting any text from English to another language or vice versa.
+  * The Google Cloud API is used only for translation purposes at this time converting any text from English to another language or vice versa.

 # Installation